HenryA-Coder/Training-Pings/README.md

 9. Run the bot through VS Code or your VPS (python bot.py)

-**Please refer to this video if you get stuck** - https://youtu.be/jnMCHGb8Cis
+**Please refer to this video if you get stuck** - https://youtu.be/jnMCHGb8Cis **Or join my discord and ask for help in here - https://discord.gg/9rGER64SKS

 *Henry*